-This is the million dollar question and I’ve had this question asked a lot of me lately, so I thought I would throw in my two cents worth on the subject.
+This is the million dollar question “Are we in a Real Estate Bubble?” and I’ve had this question asked a lot of me lately, so I thought I would throw in my two cents worth on the subject.
 We have some very strong macro forces at work here; demand in the $400k and less price range far exceeds supply and with next to no help from new home builders, this will be the issue confronting the Denver market for the foreseeable future.
 On the flip side, we have a rising rate environment and with affordability becoming an issue for many buyers, we clearly have a strong tug of war going on here.
 I attended a class the other day and they were saying it would take new home builders 10-12 years to catch up to the current inventory lag, but I don’t think I entirely agree with that assessment.

 I also found this interesting from the Denver Post written in December 2017, “New annual figures from the U.S. Census Bureau’s American Community Survey show that 193,000 Coloradans moved away last year, 10,000 more than in 2015, while 223,000 moved here, down about 4,000 from the year before but still well above recent years.”
+Article Link.
 While we are still growing, the growth rates on people moving here are starting to show signs of slowing and we are also seeing some signs of current residents starting to move away with the surge in home prices, increased traffic, and so forth.

 On a positive note, the tax cuts that were enabled will be stimulative to the economy whether we like them or not.
 I would anticipate we should continue to see some strong economic activity as a result of the tax cuts as they were designed to give us a good 2-3 year jolt.
 I attended a class on the economic impact and net results of what they were designed to do and at first glance, they are geared towards being very stimulative to economy in the short term.